50 Reasons Why You Need an Employee Communications App (2023 Update)

 29. HR will thank you.
 Open enrollment comms have never been so easy!

 30. Power out?
 WiFi down?
-The app functions no matter what the circumstances, so IT can get those updates out easily.
+The app still works no matter the circumstances, so IT can get updates out easily.

 31. A company directory where you can include department contacts helps employee questions get to the right people faster.

-The 2021 Gatehouse State of the Sector found eight things that make up the employee experience.
+The State of the Sector found eight things that make up the employee experience.
 Apps for communication help with all of them.

 Physical and Emotional Wellbeing